Drug Detox Program: What Is Required?

 People do not plan on becoming dependent to prescription drugs.
 Addiction is a complicated disease affecting the brain.
-The men entering our detox center at Windward Way are not only under constant observation, our professionals also often provide the lifesaving medications our clients need to transition into our prescription rehab program.
+The men and women entering our detox center at Windward Way are not only under constant observation, our professionals also often provide the lifesaving medications our clients need to transition into our prescription rehab program.

 What Drugs Require Detoxification Programs?

 One of the primary reasons you should seek the aid of a rehab facility when detoxing is that most patients can’t handle the withdrawal symptoms on their own.
 However, not all substances require supervised detoxes.
 If you are suffering from marijuana or cocaine addiction, for example, you can take part in rehabilitation sessions and treatments during the day but are allowed to go home at night.

 The substances that do require a supervised drug detox program impose a higher threat for patients during withdrawal.
 Those suffering from alcohol addiction, for instance, the second most abused substance in America according to the Addiction Center, must go through detox in a rehab facility, as the symptoms they face during withdrawal might be life-threatening.
 Heroin, opioids, and prescription drugs such as Xanax, Vicodin, Hydrocodone, and Oxycontin also require medical detox.

 Patients detoxing from these substances may experience vomiting, nausea, suicidal thoughts, seizures, hallucinations, and even comas.
 If they are under supervision, authorized medical personnel can keep these symptoms under control and administer adequate treatments.

 Withdrawal symptoms will start once an individual stops consuming the addictive substance.
 Each substance can cause different symptoms, generally depending on the extent these drugs have affected the brain and body of the patient.

 Withdrawal is a complex process that can be influenced by numerous factors, such as:

 - The amount of time a patient abused the substance;